HaoyueBaiZJU/SACANet-VisDrone-Crowd/README.md

-# Crowd Counting on Images with Scale Variation and Isolated Clusters (Accepted by ICCVW-2019)
+# Crowd Counting on Images with Scale Variation and Isolated Clusters

 ## Outline